A Brief History

 Investigators found no reason to charge anyone criminally, and that the leaking fuel line was old, having been in service since 2005.
 When the fire started, the ground crew had already gotten ahold of the ground lines to the balloon, but apparently let go of the lines to attend to the pilot who had fallen to the ground.
 When the balloon got up to higher altitude, the propane canister exploded, bringing the entire rig rapidly down.
 In spite of initially reporting no criminal cause for the disaster existed, the pilot and balloon’s engineer were cited for negligence in not detecting or replacing the faulty fuel line.

-Questions for Students (and others): Have you ever taken a hot air balloon ride?
+Question for students (and subscribers): Have you ever taken a hot air balloon ride?
 Have you ever been to a balloon festival?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!